velugu7777/howto/ember-cli.md

     After installing go to command
     Type this syntax npm ember-cli -g
 ##Getting started
+###How to install bower
+    npm install bower -g
+###how to  other static assets via Brocfile.js
+      bower install bootstrap --save  // it will save a reference in bower.json file

 ###how to see version
     ember -v
 ###how to create new app
           ember new myapp //app name
           cd myapp // app name

-          ember server
+          // this will serve on http://localhost:4200
+          // auto reloads whenever there is change in "app" folder
+          // for any changes outside "app" folder we need to restart the server ember server

 ###How to crete object code in ember model
     1.open the  project
     2.After open the project